omgmog/omgmog.github.com/_posts/2013-12-20-portable-android-gaming-with-the-jxd-7800b.md

 layout: post
 title: Portable Android gaming with the JXD 7800B
 tags: ["consumerism", "review", "android", "software", "hardware"]
+categories: 'hardware-review'
 ---

 It has been a while since I've had a new portable console to play with (and I'm still waiting for my GCW to arrive!), so let's ease back in to this stuff with an Android-powered console from JinXang Digital (JXD): The JXD 7800B.

 <!-- more -->

 JXD have been on the Android-powered portables scene for a while now, starting with their [JXD 7100](http://jxd.hk/products.asp?id=604&selectclassid=009006) back in 2011, they're a bit nicer than most other Android devices out of China, and they even have built in hardware controls too!

 Since 2011 the Android portables from JXD have been improving to keep up with the rest of the Android devices on the market, and now the [JXD 7800B](http://www.jxd.hk/products.asp?id=639&selectclassid=009006) has a spec that's comparable to most modern tablets.

 ![](http://f.cl.ly/items/1B1h3Y2N0J3L112u0Z0r/jxd7800b.jpg)

 ## Specification
 - **CPU:** RockChip 3188, Quad Core, 1.6GHz (cortex A9 CPU, ARM mali400 mp4 GPU)
 - **Memory:** 2GB DDR3
 - **Storage:** 8GB internal, microSD up to 32GB
 - **Screen:** 7" IPS LCD, 1280x800